alexbarten/adventofcode2021/README.md

 #### Challenge 2 - Verify the life support rating

 Read the data from a file with binary numbers.
 It has 12 columns.
 Determine for the first bit-column if it is set, or unset.
 Keep the numbers of each result together in a new set.
-Now filter again, on the second column, still on the 1 in set 1, and on the zero in set 2.
+Now filter again, on the second column, but from now on, keep the most occurring number for set 1 and the least occurring number for set 2.

 In the end we end up with two numbers.
 Multiply these to get the life support rating.

+### December 4

+#### Challenge 1 - Play bingo

+The input file bingo.txt contains a number of bungo number draws, followed by a large number of filled in bingo boards, each consisting of five by five numbers, horizontally divided by spaces, and vertically by newlines.
+Between boards there is an empty line.

+We need to determine which board wins first, and then add all non-scored numbers on that board, multiplied by the winning number.
+This is our final score.